-Trust – Trust is essential for both parties in order for a LDR to survive.
-It's especially important in a long distance relationship because often there is a fear that your partner will end up with another person.
+Trust – Trust is essential for both parties in order for an LDR to survive.
+It's especially important in a long-distance relationship because often there is a fear that your partner will end up with another person.
 Lack of trust can lead to doubt, jealousy, suspicion, and paranoia.

-Commitment – It’s difficult to put in the effort necessary to make a LDR work without commitment.
-Temptation to cheat may be too inviting to individuals who are not committed to the relationship.
+Commitment – It's difficult to put in the effort necessary to make an LDR work without commitment.
+The temptation to cheat may be too inviting to individuals who are not committed to the relationship.

-Organization – It's helpful for partners in a LDR to be well organized, so that they can schedule time for the other into their agenda every day.
+Organization – It's helpful for partners in an LDR to be well organized, so that they can schedule time for the other into their agenda every day.

 - Appreciate the separation in order to focus on school and on each other when together

 - Sense of rejuvenation when you see your partner in person